-- 8.2 All MARAC meetings on Merseyside are now chaired by the same person.
-That Chairperson was invited to be part of the Panel, but work commitments prevented them from taking up that offer. - 8.3 The following agency was also contacted regarding their involvement with either of the key individuals within this Review but reported no contact with them. - Private Sector Landlord & Tenant Liaison Officer, St Helens MBC. - 8.4 The Panel met a total of five times and none of the Panel Members had direct contact with or direct supervisory responsibility for those who did have contact with either Gill or Francis.
+- 3.2 All MARAC meetings on Merseyside are now chaired by the same person.
+That Chairperson was invited to be part of the Panel, but work commitments prevented them from taking up that offer. - 3.3 The following agencies were also contacted regarding their involvement with either of the key individuals within this Review, but both reported no contact with them. - Private Sector Landlord & Tenant Liaison Officer, St Helens MBC.

-9. Chair of the Domestic Homicide Review Panel and Author of Report.
+4. Chair and Author of the Review.